alandmoore/wcgbrowser/README.rst

 - Configurable navigation bar with bookmarks
 - Configurable handling of external MIME-types (PDF, etc)
 - (Optional) Whitelisting of hosts & domains
+- 'Screensaver' mode to display a specified URL when idle

 Requirements
 ============